Biosias/uefi-mkconfig/README.md

 -rwxr-xr-x 1 root root 17144816 Jun 24 13:57 vmlinuz-6.9.6-gentoo-dist.efi
 -rwxr-xr-x 1 root root        0 Jun 28 10:56 vmlinuz-6.9.6-gentoo-dist.efi.uefibackup
 ```

+This backup entry will be marked by UMCB string in the label entry

 ## Troubleshooting